izumskee/simple-validator/README.md

 <script type="text/javascript" src="vonqValidator.js"></script>
 ```

 - Create validator with classname.
-All element with assigned classname will be 'attached' to validation
+All elements with assigned classname will be 'attached' to validation
 ```
 new vonqValidator(className)
 ```

-- Extend config with config() function
+- Extending config
 ```
 var validator = new vonqValidator('vonqValidator')
   .config({